0mods/Aeternus/README.md

 Why developerment suspended?

 A: I currently have very little time to develop a mod.
 There are already enough mods around my neck of the woods.
 The same LiaVeres, FancyChunks, Inscribers or DimOre.
 Add to that studying and couples until 6pm, I just don't have the time.
 I really want to continue development and I'm very interested in it, but I can't.
+But, I will continue development after the release of Incribers.

 <div align="center"> <img src=https://github.com/0mods/AncientMagic/assets/46783751/c9157710-3806-42c7-af2b-c97830bc4299 alt="logo"> </div>

-# <div align="center"> AncientMagic - a small magic mod that adds new leveling mechanics, items, and etc..</div>
+# <div align="center"> Ethernal - a small magic mod that adds new leveling mechanics, items, and etc..</div>

 ## <div align="center"> <img src=https://i.imgur.com/rtdRDCS.png alt="logo"> </div>